 Dr Kernick is the Royal College of General Practitioners (RCGP) Clinical Champion for Headache.
 Dr Kernick chairs the International Headache Society Primary Care Special Interest Group.

-Dr Giorgio Lambru is a Locum Consultant Neurologist at the Pain Management and Neuromodulation Unit at Guy’s and St Thomas’ Hospital and at the Neuroscience Department of Medway Maritime Hospital in Kent.
+Dr Giorgio Lambru is a Consultant Neurologist at the Pain Management and Neuromodulation Unit at Guy’s and St Thomas’ Hospital.

 Dr Giorgio Lambru

 Dr Lambru gained his degree in Medicine and Surgery at the University of Milan (Italy) in 2004.
 He then trained in Neurology at the University-Hospital of Parma (Italy), when he initially developed his interest in Headache medicine.
 As part of his training, he collaborated clinically and academically with the Headache Centre of the University of Parma from 2005 to 2009, actively involved in clinical-epidemiological research in primary headache disorders.

 In 2010 he undertook a one year clinical fellowship within the Headache group at the National Hospital for Neurology and Neurosurgery developing an interest in cranial neuralgiform disorders that has led him to undertake a PhD degree in 2011 in the study of SUNCT, SUNA and trigeminal neuralgia at the Institute of Neurology, UCL.
 Dr Lambru has authored a number of scientific papers and presented at international headache conferences.

 Anne MacGregor is honorary Professor at the Centre for Neuroscience and Trauma at Barts and the London School of Medicine and Dentistry and a Specialist in Headache and Sexual and Reproductive Healthcare at Barts Health NHS Trust.